BSI Membership… A Bargain!

 In nature, bromeliads are sometimes referred to as keystone species, that is, they provide an important source of food and shelter for many of the creatures of the tropical and subtropical forest canopies.
 In our yards and public places, they provide a source of beauty and tropical imagery, and in our minds, they remind us of nature's beauty and intricacy.

 When you are a member of the Bromeliad Society International, you will…

-- Receive this Journal of the Bromeliad Society, six times per year.
+- Receive this Journal of the Bromeliad Society, four times per year.
 The Journal is the flagship publication of the BSI and is intended for the amateur and professional grower as well as the bromeliad scientist and conservationist.
 The Journal is well illustrated in color and black and white and contains information and advice for all levels.

 - Obtain Online Members-Only Benefits (www.bsi.org), which include having access to:

 - FREE BSI Journal back issues.
 View and search Journal volumes 1-27, years 1951-1977 (more coming).
 This is a phenomenal way to enjoy the early years of the BSI and peruse hundreds of informative articles on bromeliads and bromeliad personalities.

 - FREE 50-year index (1951-2000).
 This index, painstakingly compiled by former editor Chet Blackburn, lists plants, authors, and topics, and can save many hours of research time.
 Non-members pay $30 plus shipping.

 - FREE BSI Directories.
 A current membership directory allows for seeking the contact information of bromeliad hobbyists, affiliate groups, scientists, and conservationists worldwide.
 Travelers will appreciate the additional listing of members by geographical region.
 You can also find contact information for BSI officers, directors, committee chairs, and accredited judges.
 This document is available in Adobe PDF format.